RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Conclusion

 \section{Conclusion}

-The increasing complexity of agentic systems has revealed a significant methodological gap, where existing evaluation frameworks are insufficient for diagnosing system failures.
-Current approaches, like single-pass LLM-as-a-judge, often fall short because they focus on end-to-end outcomes, making them unable to pinpoint the origin of errors within complex trajectories.
-This exposes a central challenge for accurate, step-level fault attribution: identifying decisive faults requires the full context of a multi-component LLM system's trajectory, yet LLMs struggle to reason effectively over long contexts.

-To address this, we introduced RAFFLES, a novel iterative evaluation architecture designed to systematically identify these decisive faults.
+We introduced RAFFLES, a novel architecture for post-hoc iterative evaluation, designed to systematically identify decisive faults in agentic systems.
 Our Judge-Evaluator iterative architecture builds a history of hypotheses and iteratively refines its reasoning, not only evaluating a candidate fault but also critiquing the reasoning behind its selection.
-By allowing error correction and iterative structured reasoning, which are central for problems that cannot be resolved in a single step, our results show a step-level accuracy of over 43\% on the Algorithmically-Generated dataset (a substantial increase from the previously published best of 16.6\%) and over 20\% on the Hand-Crafted dataset (surpassing the previously published best of 8.8\%).
-These results lays the foundation towards automated fault detection for LLM systems over time-consuming manual human review.
+By allowing error correction and iterative structured reasoning, which are central for problems that cannot be solved in a single step, our results show a step-level accuracy of over 51\% on the Algorithmically-Generated (compared to published simulation-free best of 38\%) and over 27\% on the Hand-Crafted dataset (versus best of 18\%).
+Finally, we demonstrated RAFFLES' versatility on fault attribution in math reasoning trajectories, showing 15.4\% improvement over baseline.